lo-designs/YouthMattersApp/README.md

 ## Health & wellness app for adolescents/young adults.

-Youth|Matters is an app to help adolescents/young adults find health & wellness resources based on factors like age, location, and preferences.
-Users can save and access those resources directly from the app.
+Youth|Matters is an app to help adolescents/young adults find health & wellness resources.
+The main objective of the app is to help users filter through resources in order to find the ones that best fit their needs.
+The user can create an account to save their specifications & preferences, and the app will "recommend" resources based on what the user selects.

+###Future Implementation:
+___________

 ## Table of Contents
 - [Daily Progress](#daily-progress)